ektrah/nsec/docs/install.md

 |                      | 22.04    | x64           | 8.0.4 / 6.0.29 |
 |                      | 24.04    | x64           | 8.0.4 / 6.0.29 |

-The other supported platforms should work as well, but haven't been tested.
+The other supported platforms should work as well, but have not been tested.

 ## Frequently Asked Questions